Shahaf-F-S/Shahaf-F-S/README.md

 I was also a mentor of an FLL team and a member of an FRC team.

-#### Fun fact: In my native language, the meaning of my name is a seagull 🪽, sounds bad, but it's not really a rare name where I live.
+#### Fun fact: In my native language, the meaning of my name is a seagull 🪽, sounds bad, but it's not a rare name where I live.

 My main fields in software development are:
 - Finance, Quantitative Programming, and Algorithmic Trading
 - Data Science, Machine Learning, Deep Learning, Genetic Algorithms and Neuro-Evolution
-- real-time large scale systems for data handling, storing, serving and communication
+- real-time large-scale systems for data handling, storing, serving, and communication
 - and more...

 Tools, libraries, and languages I typically use: